Gerjan77/SARS-COV-2/DEFINITIONS.md

 T4 - connect automatically via bluetooth to another platform running the same app. receive "Length 16d char "

-T5 - show a down scroll button.
-This button reacts to pressing it, by moving all displayed textlabels down.
+T5 - show a down scroll button, This button reacts to pressing it, by moving all displayed textlabels down.

 ### App functionality